artemdemo/wordpress-restapi-angular2/theme/README.md

 Theme files.

-You need to run `$ npm run build` in order to see files here.
+You need to run `$ npm run build` in order to build js and css.